Frequently Asked Questions

 What is NuclearRisk.org?

-NuclearRisk.org is the Internet address (domain name) of a web site dedicated to defusing the nuclear threat.
-The views expressed here are the sole responsibility of its developer, Prof. Martin Hellman of Stanford's Electrical Engineering Department, and do not necessarily represent those of Stanford University.
+NuclearRisk.org is the Internet address of a web site dedicated to defusing the nuclear threat.
+The views expressed here are the sole responsibility of its developer, Stanford Professor Martin Hellman, and do not necessarily represent those of the university.
 NuclearRisk.org is not a legal entity and does not seek financial contributions.
 All we ask is that you consider joining this effort to awaken society to a grave danger and a great opportunity.
+Our effort to apply risk analysis to nuclear deterrence has been endorsed by the following individuals:

 How can I participate?